Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish': Plot

 During Grandparents' Day at Springfield Elementary School, Grampa embarrasses Bart with his tall tales, straining their relationship.
 At the retirement home, Grampa receives word that Asa Phelps, one of the men who served under his command in the Army during World War II, has died.
 Grampa and Mr. Burns are now the only two surviving members of their infantry squad, known as the Flying Hellfish.
-Unwilling to wait for Grampa's natural death, Burns hires an assassin to kill him.
+Unwilling to wait for Grampa's natural death, Burns hires an assassin named Fernando Vidal to kill him.

 After avoiding several attempts on his life, Grampa seeks refuge at the Simpsons' house.
 He bunks in Bart's room and explains why Burns wants him dead.

 In a flashback, he reveals that the Flying Hellfish discovered several priceless paintings in a German castle during the final days of World War II.
 To avoid being caught stealing the paintings, the soldiers formed a tontine and locked them in a strongbox, which was hidden away; the last surviving member of their group would inherit the collection.
 Each man was given a key, all of which are needed to trigger a mechanism that reveals where the paintings are hidden.

 After Grampa ends his story, Burns breaches Bart's bedroom wall with a cherry-picker and takes Grampa's key by force.
 After Bart retrieves Burns's and Grampa's keys using a sleight of hand, he and Grampa rush to the Hellfish monument in a local cemetery.
 After activating the locator mechanism in the monument, they learn that the paintings are hidden at the bottom of a lake.
-They borrow Ned Flanders's motorboat and head to the location.
+They borrow Ned Flanders' motorboat and head to the location.

 Bart retrieves the strongbox during a dive.
 As he and Grampa open it, Burns arrives and takes the paintings at gunpoint.
 When Bart calls him a coward and an embarrassment to the Hellfish, Burns kicks him into the empty strongbox, which locks and topples back into the lake.
 After Grampa dives in and rescues Bart, they chase Burns back to shore, where Grampa overpowers him.
 Rather than killing Burns, Grampa instead gives him a dishonorable discharge for trying to kill his commanding officer and his grandson and expels him from the tontine.

 Before Grampa and Bart can leave with the paintings, several State Department agents arrive.
 They reveal the U.S. government has tried to find the paintings for 50 years to avoid an international incident with Germany.
 The agents confiscate the paintings and hand them to a Eurotrash heir of one of the original owners, leaving Bart and Grampa empty-handed.
 Despite the loss, Grampa is content, knowing he has proven to Bart that he is not just a pathetic old man.
 Having reconciled, they hug.
 The heir then tells them to "get a room".
 Bart gets embarrassed.